 Please Note: There are particular requirements for Section C of the SIF when applying for alternative admissions schemes in relation to the Medical Consultant/Specialist who must verify your disability, the age limit on reports and the documentation required.
 Please see www.accesscollege.ie for more information about what these requirements are.

-You should obtain a certificate of posting and include your CAO application number on the front of all correspondence.
+You should obtain a certificate of posting and include your CAO application number, the page number and the date on the front of all correspondence.
 If you wish to receive confirmation from CAO that your documents have been received you must include a self-addressed and stamped postcard.

 You are not obliged to disclose a disability and/or specific learning difficulty unless you are applying for an alternative admissions scheme (e.g. DARE or another scheme offered by HEIs operating admission schemes for school-leavers with disabilities).
 If you do not wish to disclose your disability and/or specific learning difficulty on the application form, you may do so at any time on entering a HEI and reasonable accommodation will be made at that stage if possible.
 Please note that disclosure of a disability and/or specific learning difficulty will not adversely affect your application in any way.

 Carrying forward DARE eligibility